- The ConVirt Advantage

 Company: Press Release

-Convirture was founded in 2007 to help organizations effectively manage open source and proprietary virtualization and cloud platforms.
+Convirture was founded in 2006 to help organizations effectively manage open source virtualization platforms.
 More information is available at www.convirture.com.

 Canonical provides engineering, online and professional services to Ubuntu partners and customers worldwide.
 As the company behind the Ubuntu project, Canonical is committed to the production and support of Ubuntu - an ever-popular and fast-growing open source operating system.
 It aims to ensure that Ubuntu is available to every organization and individual on servers, desktops, laptops and netbooks.